notgiven688/jitterphysics2/docfx/docs/documentation/dynamictree.md

 ## Ray casting

-All proxies in the tree which implement the `IRayCastable` interface can be raycasted.
+All proxies in the tree which implement the `IRayCastable` interface can be raycasted, including all shapes:
-This includes all shapes:

 ```cs
 public bool RayCast(JVector origin, JVector direction, RayCastFilterPre? pre, RayCastFilterPost? post,